Hormone replacement therapy (HRT)

 Get the personalised support you need from a GP with additional training in the Menopause, including an individual care plan.

 You get menopause symptoms such as hot flushes and night sweats when your body reduces production of oestrogen.
 HRT tops up or replaces low levels of the hormone oestrogen.
-This can help to ease many of the symptoms of the menopause and improve your quality of life.
+This can help to ease some of the symptoms of the menopause and improve your quality of life.

 It’s common to put weight on as you approach the menopause but there’s no evidence that HRT itself causes this.
 If you do gain weight, it’s more likely to be due to the menopause itself.
-If you’re going through the menopause, it’s important to eat a healthy diet and exercise regularly and lose any excess weight slowly and steadily.
+If you’re going through the menopause, it’s important to eat a eat a healthy diet and exercise regularly and lose any excess weight slowly and steadily.

 HRT has been linked to a higher risk of some health conditions such as breast cancer and blood clots, but these risks are very small.
-They can outweigh the benefits for some people depending on how their personal circumstances.
+They can outweigh the benefits for some people depending on their personal circumstances.
 Your GP can help you to decide if HRT is right for you.

 Did our Hormone replacement therapy (HRT) information help you?